STRCWearlab/DeepConvLSTM/README.md

 # DeepConvLSTM
-Deep learning framework for wearable activity recognition based on convolutional and LSTM recurretn layers
+Deep learning framework for wearable activity recognition based on convolutional and LSTM recurrent layers